Whether you are a computer novice or a computer expert there will be

 - PATH.
 The location of a file or

-program on a disk. e.g. Word is at C:\program
+program on a disk. e.g. On a PC Word is at C:\program

 - PCI slot.
 Peripheral Component

 Interface (or Interconnect).
 A type of connector (slot on the

 motherboard) - usually white - which enables you to add components to

 - PCIe or PCI-E The latest type of PCI